 - To remove a field from the card, click the field, and then click Remove.

-- To add empty line spaces, click the field above where you want the empty area, click Add, and then click Blank Line.
+- To add empty line spaces, click the field above where you want the empty space, click Add, and then click Blank Line.

-Tip By default, empty line spaces on a card are displayed as Blank Line fields.
+Tip By default, empty line spaces on a card show as Blank Line fields.
 As you add information to the card, you can add new information fields between the Blank Line fields.
 For example, click Blank Line, click Add, and then click a field.
-The field appears underneath the blank line.
+The field appears beneath the blank line.

 - To position text on the card, click a field, and under the Fields list, use the Up and Down arrows to move the fields.
-You can also move blank lines in this manner, to add more space between lines of text.
+You can also move blank lines this way, to add more space between lines of text.